 - Chair of the Department of Electrical and Computer Engineering

-Ph.D., EE, Purdue University, 1981
+Ph.D.
+Electrical Engineering, Purdue University, 1981

-B.S.E.E. (with High Honors), University of Maryland, 1974
+B.S.
+Electrical Engineering (with High Honors), University of Maryland, 1974

-Ultrasonic signal and image processing, ultrasonic software-defined communication, artificial intelligence and machine learning, statistical pattern recognition, estimation and detection, data compression, time-frequency analysis, embedded digital systems, system-on-chip hardware/software co-design, Internet of Things, computer vision, deep learning, and ultrasonic nondestructive testing and imaging.
+Ultrasonic signal and image processing, ultrasonic nondestructive testing and imaging, ultrasonic software-defined communication, artificial intelligence and machine learning, statistical pattern recognition, estimation and detection, data compression, time-frequency analysis, embedded digital systems, system-on-chip hardware/software co-design, Internet of Things, cybersecurity, computer vision, and deep learning.